 Outside the U.S., we are impacted by the privacy and data security requirements at the international, national and regional level, and on an industry specific basis.
 Legal requirements in the countries we serve relating to the collection, storage, handling and transfer of personal data and potentially intellectual property continue to evolve with increasingly strict enforcement regimes.
 More privacy and security laws and regulations are being adopted, and more are being enforced, with potential for significant financial penalties.
 In the E.U., increasingly stringent data protection and privacy rules that will have substantial impact on the use of patient data across the healthcare industry became effective in May 2018.
 The E.U.
-General Data Protection Regulation (GDPR) applies uniformly across the E.U. and includes, among other things, a requirement for prompt notice of data breaches to data subjects and supervisory authorities in certain circumstances and significant fines for non-compliance.
+General Data Protection Regulation (GDPR) applies in certain circumstances and significant fines for non-compliance.
 The GDPR also requires companies processing personal data of individuals residing in the E.U. to comply with E.U. privacy and data protection rules.
 Although there is a consistency mechanism in the GDPR, data protection authorities from different EU member states may interpret and apply the GDPR somewhat differently, and the GDPR also permits EU member states to create supplemental national laws, which increases the complexity for compliance.
-Failure to comply with GDPR requirements could result in penalties of up to €20 million or 4% of worldwide revenue, whichever is greater, for serious breaches.
-While we have invested significant time and resources in preparing for and complying with the GDPR, the GDPR and other similar laws and regulations (including potential new data privacy laws and regulations in the U.S.), as well as any associated inquiries or investigations or any other government actions, may be costly to comply with, result in negative publicity, increase our operating costs, require significant management sales and marketing, accounting and financial functions; inventory management; engineering and product development tasks; and our research and development data.
-Our information technology systems are vulnerable to damage or interruption from: earthquakes, fires, floods and other natural disasters; $terror ist\ attacks\ and\ attacks\ by\ computer\ viruses\ or\ hackers\ or\ other\ cybersecurity\ attacks\ or\ breaches;$ power losses; and computer systems, or Internet, telecommunications or data network failures.
+Failure to comply with GDPR requirements could result in penalties of up to $\pounds 20$ million or 4% of worldwide revenue, whichever is greater, for serious breaches.
+While we have invested significant time and resources in preparing for and complying with the GDPR, the GDPR and other similar laws and regulations (including potential new data privacy laws and regulations in the U.S.), as well as any associated inquiries or investigations or any other government actions, may be costly to comply with, result in negative publicity, increase our operating costs, require sease existing business practices.